-1.5.1.
-Impact
+5.1.
+IMPACT

-1.5.1.1.
+5.1.1.
 What is the impact of SPII on the innovation activity in South Africa?

-SPII is considered to be one of the stronger innovation incentive programmes in South Africa and plays an important role in overcoming what is considered to be the greatest constraint to innovation in the country - access to finance.
-This is particularly true given the limited and risk-averse nature of the venture capital and angel financers in South Africa, as well as the areas in the innovation cycle that SPII targets, namely basic research to pre-commercialisation prototype.
+SPII is considered to be one of the more effective innovation incentive programmes in South Africa and plays an important role in overcoming what is considered to be the greatest constraint to innovation in the country - access to finance.
+This is particularly true given the limited and risk-averse nature of the venture capital and angel financiers in South Africa, as well as the areas in the innovation cycle that SPII targets, namely basic research to pre-commercialisation prototype.

-The survey data that shows the majority of successful SPII applicants would not have been able to continue their project without SPII funding, or that it would have taken longer, further indicates the important role SPII has played in increasing innovation activity in South Africa.
+The survey data showing that the majority of successful SPII applicants would not have been able to continue their project without SPII funding, or that it would have taken longer further indicates the important role SPII has played in increasing innovation activity in South Africa.

 However, the demand for SPII funding far exceeds the amount it is allocated to commit to projects each year, thus limiting the number of projects that can be approved.
-This suggests that the potential exists for the programme to have a far greater impact on innovation activity, although this will also depend on the effectiveness of SPII's marketing, applicant selection processes, linkage support and funding.
+This suggests that the potential exists for the programme to have a far greater influence on innovation activity, although this depends on the effectiveness of SPII's marketing, applicant selection processes and linkage support.

-1.5.1.2.
+5.1.2.
 What impact does SPII have on economic development through technology transfer and technology development?

-An innovation project can only contribute to economic development if it is commercialised.
-SPII provides funding during a fundamental stage in the innovation process, but because this funding ends at the pre-commercialisation prototype phase, economic development cannot be directly attributed to SPII.
+An innovation project only contributes to economic development if it is commercialised.
+SPII provides funding during a fundamental stage in the innovation process, but due to the fact that funding ends at the pre-commercialisation prototype phase, economic development cannot be directly attributed to SPII.
 One of the major themes that emerged during this evaluation was the challenge innovating firms face in bridging the gap from prototype development to commercialisation.
-While SPII, under its current mandate, cannot address this challenge directly, by collaborating closer with other agencies that support commercialisation, through funding and other mechanisms of support, such as mentoring, business development service provision and/or incubation, this gap could be reduced and technology transfer and development could be enhanced - thus enhancing the basic assessment stage of the application process, but this remains limited to the proposal development process, rather than throughout the funding period.
-SPII is also looking at establishing closer links with the TIA technology stations, with a particular focus on incubation, but this remains aspirational at this stage and is limited to a limited set of state-funded agencies.
+While SPII, under its current mandate and activities, cannot address this challenge directly, by collaborating closer with other agencies that support commercialisation, through funding and other mechanisms of support, such as mentoring, business development service provision and/or incubation, this gap could be reduced and technology transfer and development could be enhanced - thus enhancing the economic impact of the incentive.
+SPII does provide hand-holding support to applicants during the basic assessment stage of the application process, but this remains limited to the proposal development process, rather than throughout the funding period.
+SPII is also looking at establishing closer links with the TIA technology stations, with a particular focus on incubation, but this remains aspirational at this stage and is limited to a set of state-funded agencies.
 The role for private incubators and other service providers of a range of support mechanisms could be further explored.

-Nevertheless, the data collected by the IDC reports that ZAR 3 459 014 309 in sales has resulted from SPII funded innovations since 2000 and that SPII has disbursed ZAR 622 671 640 over the same period.
+Nevertheless, the data collected by the IDC reports that ZAR 3 459 014 309 in sales43 has resulted from SPII funded innovations since 200044 and that SPII has disbursed ZAR 622 671 640 over the same period.
 The sales figure is also likely to be an underestimate, as many projects have not submitted sales data and even the ones that have, have done so for a maximum of approximately four years.
-Furthermore, an accepted SPII application has a higher probability of success than a project that was rejected, which can be the result of either SPII funding assisting projects to commercialise or SPII only selecting projects that are likely to succeed or a combination of these.
+Furthermore, the survey data shows that an accepted SPII application has a higher probability of success than a project that was rejected, which can be the result of either SPII funding assisting projects to commercialise or SPII only selecting projects that are likely to succeed, or a combination of these.